 This is Anastacia, a 4 year old golden retriever dog that as used for breeding.
-Anastacia was found walking down a road in an Amish area.
-A woman followed her in her car so she wouldn't be hit by a car then stopped and asked an Amish family if it was their dog.
-She was not but they helped load her into her car.
+Anastasia was found walking down a road in an Amish area.

 Anastacia was not in good condition.
 She had sores on her ears, a sore in between toes, skin issues, and as it turns out a couple of dead puppies still inside her uterus.

-In a matter of hours, Anastacia was rushed to see an incredibly kind neuro vet that squeezed her into his already busy schedule.
-In order to diagnose her issue, she needed an MRI.
+In a matter of hours, Anastacia was rushed to see an incredibly kind neuro vet, In order to diagnose her issue, she needed an MRI.
 Unfortunately the results shown that Anastacia has hydrocephalus, which means spinal fluid is accumulating on her brain causing it to swell.
 The neuro vet believes this is most likely congenital and was exacerbated by all of the trauma she had endured with having pups, being dumped, being spayed (saved her life though), which caused the fluid in her brain to increase.

 The medical costs on March 15 were $1,640.00 alone.
-We needed to raise an additional (approx) $3500 for the surgery and shunt.
-We thank our GRRR family and followers who came to our rescue and helped raise money to give this girl a chance.
-Thanks to you Anastacia had surgery on March 27th.
+We needed to raise an additional (approx) $3,500 for the surgery and shunt.
+We thank our GRRR family and followers who came to our rescue, helping to raise money to save this girl.
+These kind, loving people are all listed on this page.

 and follow the directions from there.